Darrell Taylor has a new position and jersey number as he gets back on field for Seahawks

-COVID-19 restrictions meant the Seahawks had just 31 players available for the first day of their annual rookie minicamp Friday, which meant the team was on the field at the VMAC for only about an hour or so.
+COVID-19 restrictions meant the Seahawks had just 31 players available for the first day of their annual rookie minicamp Friday, which meant the team was on the field at the VMAC for only about an hour.

-But that proved enough time for coach Pete Carroll to marvel at his first in-person glance at the likes of second-round draftee receiver D’Wayne Eskridge (“he looks very quick, very strong,’’ Carroll said) and 6-foot-8 sixth-round pick offensive tackle Stone Forysthe (“a monster of a man”).
+But that proved enough time for coach Pete Carroll to marvel at the likes of second-round draftee, receiver D’Wayne Eskridge (“He looks very quick, very strong,’’ Carroll said), and 6-foot-8 sixth-round pick, offensive tackle Stone Forysthe (“a monster of a man”).

 The most intriguing player in attendance, though, wasn’t a rookie.